nico-aero/Detox/docs/APIRef.Configuration.md

 #### Build Configuration

-In your detox config (in `package.json`) paste your build command into the configuration's `build` field.
+In your detox config (in `package.json`) paste your build command into the configuration’s `build` field.
 The build command will be triggered when running `detox build`.
 **This is only a convenience method, to help you manage building multiple configurations of your app and couple them to your tests.
 You can also choose not to use it and provide a compiled `app` by yourself.**

 You can choose to build your project in any of these ways...

-* If there's only one configuration, you can simply use:
+* If There’s only one configuration, you can simply use:

   ```sh
   detox build